History of the Haudenosaunee: Post-war

 After the Revolutionary War, the ancient central fireplace of the League was re-established at Buffalo Creek.
-The U.S. and the Iroquois signed the Treaty of Fort Stanwix in 1784, whereby the Iroquois ceded much of their historical homeland to the Americans, followed by another treaty in 1794 at Canandaigua where they ceded even more land to the Americans.
-The governor of New York state, George Clinton, was constantly pressuring the Iroquois to sell their land to white settlers, and as alcoholism became a major problem in the Iroquois communities, many did sell their land to buy more alcohol, usually to unscrupulous agents of land companies.
-At the same time, American settlers continued to push into the lands beyond the Ohio river, leading to a war between the Western Confederacy and the U.S. One of the Iroquois chiefs, Cornplanter, persuaded the Iroquois in New York state to remain neutral and not to join the Western Confederacy.
-At the same time, American policies to make the Iroquois more settled were starting to have some effect.
-Traditionally for the Iroquois, farming was woman's work and hunting was men's work; by the early 19th century, American policies to have the men farm the land and cease hunting were having effect.
-During this time, the Iroquois living in New York state become demoralized, as more of their land was sold to land speculators while alcoholism, violence, and broken families became major problems on their reservations.
+The U.S. and the Haudenosaunee signed the Treaty of Fort Stanwix in 1784, whereby the Haudenosaunee ceded much of their historical homeland to the Americans, followed by another treaty in 1794 at Canandaigua where they ceded even more land to the Americans.
+The governor of New York state, George Clinton, was constantly pressuring the Haudenosaunee to sell their land to white settlers, and as alcoholism became a major problem in the Haudenosaunee communities, many did sell their land to buy more alcohol, usually to unscrupulous agents of land companies.
+At the same time, American settlers continued to push into the lands beyond the Ohio river, leading to a war between the Western Confederacy and the U.S. One of the Haudenosaunee chiefs, Cornplanter, persuaded the Haudenosaunee in New York state to remain neutral and not to join the Western Confederacy.
+At the same time, American policies to make the Haudenosaunee more settled were starting to have some effect.
+Traditionally for the Haudenosaunee, farming was woman's work and hunting was men's work; by the early 19th century, American policies to have the men farm the land and cease hunting were having effect.
+During this time, the Haudenosaunee living in New York state become demoralized, as more of their land was sold to land speculators while alcoholism, violence, and broken families became major problems on their reservations.
 The Oneida and the Cayuga sold almost all of their land and moved out of their traditional homelands.